Young people and particularly those under the age of 18 are vulnerable to the damaging effects of alcohol.

 The supply of alcohol to a child who is intoxicated is not, in any circumstance, consistent with the responsible supervision of a minor.

 Significant fines apply.
 A $1,100 on-the-spot penalty can be issued or the courts can impose fines of up to $11,000 and/or 12 months imprisonment.

 The Summary Offences Act 1988 Section 11 deals with the possession of liquor by minors in a public place.

 A minor must not possess or consume any alcohol in a public place unless they are under the supervision of a responsible adult, or they have a reasonable excuse for possessing or consuming the alcohol.
-If a police officer suspects a minor is in possession of alcohol in a public place, they can confiscate the alcohol from the minor.
-The minor may be fined or the police may choose to refer them to the Your Choice program.
+If a police officer suspects a minor is in possession of alcohol in a public place, they can confiscate the alcohol from the minor and the minor maybe fined.

 Evidence of age

 If you are under the age of 18 years and you use false ID in order to enter, remain in, or buy alcohol from a licensed venue you may be issued with an on-the-spot penalty of $220 and fined up to $2,200 by a court.
 You may also have 6 months added to your provisional driver’s licence.

 If you are suspected of committing an offence, licensees, staff, security, police officers and inspectors can ask you to state your full name, home address and date of birth.
 If you fail or refuse to produce an acceptable proof of age document, you may be issued with a $220 on-the-spot penalty or fined up to $2200 by a court.